Old Fashioned Banana Cream Pie

 - Whipped cream, for garnish

-- Continue to cook, stirring constantly, for 2-3 minutes, until thickened.
+- Continue to cook over medium-low heat stirring constantly, for 2-3 minutes, until thickened.
+If it's not thick, continue cooking up to 5 minutes.

 - Remove the saucepan from the heat and whisk in the butter and vanilla.
 Transfer the mixture to a large mixing bowl and press a piece of plastic wrap to the top of it, then allow it to cool until it’s nearly room temperature.